Peacebuilding and Mediation (MLitt) 2025 entry

 Course details

-The MLitt in Peacebuilding and Mediation are run by the School of International Relations.
+The MLitt in Peacebuilding and Mediation is run by the School of International Relations.
 The programme showcases the School’s world-leading research strengths in the broad field of peace and conflict studies, including in peacebuilding and mediation of conflict.

 In this course, you will: